International Citizens Insurance Logo

 Before purchasing travel insurance, it’s essential to consider the travel warnings and restrictions for your destination.

-You should also know what type of environment you will be in, such as areas with high crime rates, war zones, or other complications that travel insurance may not cover.
-Are you traveling to a region that is prone to natural disasters like earthquakes or hurricanes?
-Make sure your travel insurance plan specifically covers these scenarios.
+You should also be aware of the environment you will be in, such as areas with high crime rates, war zones, or other situations that travel insurance may not cover.
+Are you traveling to a region prone to earthquakes or hurricanes?
+Ensure your travel insurance plan explicitly covers these scenarios.

-By gathering information about your destination and its potential risks, you'll have a better understanding of what situations your travel plan will and won't cover.
+By gathering information about your destination and its potential risks, you’ll better understand what situations your travel plan will and won’t cover.

 Plan for the Worst Case Scenario

 Of course, it’s uncomfortable to think about the bad things that could happen to us or our loved ones while on vacation.
-However, the alternative – facing an accident or tragedy unprepared – is far worse.
+However, facing an accident or tragedy unprepared is far worse.

 Make sure to choose a travel insurance plan that prepares you for the worst-case scenarios, including major accidents, severe sudden illnesses, or even the repatriation of remains in the event of death.

-Unfortunately, while this is a crucial topic that everyone should consider, not many people take the time to think about it.
+Unfortunately, while this is a crucial topic that everyone should consider, many people fail to take the time to think about it.

 Prepare to Make Claims

 The best travel insurance plan is one you never have to use.
-However, if something does go wrong, you'll need to submit a claim.
+However, if something goes wrong, you must submit a claim.

-As you compare plans, be sure to review the claims procedures for each option.
-If you need to use your insurance, it's essential to know where to start in order to access your coverage, so keep this information handy while you travel.
+As you compare plans, review the claims procedures for each option.
+If you need to use your insurance, knowing where to start is essential to accessing your coverage, so keep this information handy while you travel.

 Additionally, remember to keep all your records, bills, and payment receipts while you are abroad.